 Travelling along the A21 for a short while then head right towards Leigh on the B2027 Hildenborough Road then just after driving through the village continue along the Penshurst Road to Penshurst Place itself.
 This magnificent house stands within the delightful and photogenic small village of the same name.
 Built in 1341 for Sir John de Pulteney, the house has been extended and expanded over the centuries and boasts a magnificent Great Hall, fortified living areas, along with traditional walled gardens and parkland.
 The most famous resident of Penshurst was Sir Philip Sidney, born in 1554, poet and author of "Arcadia", the epitome of a Renaissance writer and a contemporary of a young William Shakespeare.

-From Penshurst retrace your journey back to Leigh and the A21, this time cross the A21 and continue up the B2027 towards Hildenborough, taking the country lanes towards Ightham Mote.
-Follow Riding Lane, Hildenborough Road then turn left on Mote Road for a short journey up to this remarkable medieval survivor, a fortified and moated Manor House dating from 1320.
+Feast your eyes on this remarkable medieval survivor, a fortified and moated Manor House dating from 1320.
 Perhaps one of the most complete ancient houses in the country, built around a quadrangle of timber and stone with the most recent addition being the Chapel, built in the 16th century.
 A must visit site for any history enthusiast.

 From Aylesford head back to the A20 and use this road to navigate around Maidstone picking up the A274 south of the town heading towards Sutton Valence and Headcorn before arriving at the attractive village of Biddenden.
 This pretty collection of cottages around the village green is worth a stop.
 Almost all the villages and towns in this part of Kent end with the suffix 'den', its a local word meaning wooded pasture.

 After leaving Biddenden, head on the A262 towards Tenterden, the Kent and East Sussex railway runs its steam trains through the station here, and just beyond the town take a left turn on the B2082 Small Hythe Road to the Chapel Down Winery.
 This vineyard has been in business since 1977 and is the country's largest wine-maker, producing sparking wines, red and white still wines, gin, vodka and ciders.
-Call in ahead for a tour and tasting!!
+Call in ahead for a guided visit.
+Tours take about two hours, which consists of an hour around the vineyards and an hour for an in-depth talk on the style of wines and a chance to taste each variety.

 Just a little further along the road and you'll come across a beautiful timber-framed house that seems to have changed little over several centuries.
 This is Smallhythe Place built from the mid-16th century.
-Hythe means landing stage and there is evidence that the River Rother was much wider and deeper here, and in the time of Henry VIII there was even some shipbuilding evident.
+Hythe means landing stage and there is evidence that the River Rother was much wider and deeper here, and in the 15th and 16th century even large warships were built here.
+The breaching of a dam in 1636 caused the river to reroute itself and shipbuilding came to an end.
 Smallhythe Place may have been the Port Reeve's House.
 It was bought by the Shakespearean actress Dame Ellen Terry in 1899 and there is a lot of information about here life and her actor friends on display if you wish to tour this wonderful historic house.
+Parking is just below the house right by the now stream-like course of the River Rother.

 From here we leave Kent behind, crossing into East Sussex to the historic Cinque port of Rye.
 Once a major maritime centre on the English Channel, a place of shipbuilding and one of Henry VIII's major naval bases, the receding coastline rendered Rye isolated and useless in a strategic sense.
 As a result the town never developed and became a sleepy backwater with narrow cobbled streets and old town walls.

 Under an agreement with the King, Cinque Ports received a number of benefits in return for being ready to fight foreign attacks at short notice.
 Rye's fortifications and position along the coast reflects that in its long history.
 And the silting up of the estuary and decline as a harbour gives us the beautiful old town we see today.
-This tranquil beauty was shared by the American novelist Henry James who rented Lamb House from 1897.
+This tranquil beauty was shared by the American novelist Henry James who rented Lamb House on West Street from 1897.
 The author of "The Turning of the Screw" and "For the Wings of the Dove" bought the house two years later.
 The property is open to the public for tours.
+Just east of Lamb House, crowning the hill, is the 12th century St Mary's church built in local ragstone with an impressive crenellated tower which visitors are allowed to climb.

 The main parking area is down by the railway station and the local bakery lies opposite so you can stock up on snacks before heading on the A259 towards Ashford, bearing north-east on the A2070.
 By passing Ashford head up the A28 climbing the Weald of Kent, this high backbone that crosses the middle of the country is a huge ridge and gives great views as you head towards Chilham.
 Two side trips offer you the chance to see a couple more of Kent's most attractive places.
 Take a right turn on Harville Road to see the little village of Wye, returning to the A28 and head a little further north-east and turn left into Godmersham to pay a visit to this small charming place.
 Once back on the A28 continue to Chilham.